BlaineEXE/dev-rook-ceph/README.md

 The environment will install Go for compiling Rook, but the user is still expected to have Go installed.
 At minimum, the user must have the `GOPATH` environment variable set, and the Rook repository should be cloned to `$GOPATH/src/github.com/rook/rook`.

+### Octopus
+Octopus is a CLI tool for executing commands on and copying files to multiple hosts in parallel created for this use-case.
+It is installed automatically by this environment and used for setting up the cluster.
+As well, it is installed for the `root` user on all cluster nodes.
+Octopus gets its host lists from a file (`_node-list`) written in bash variable syntax (as opposed to something like a `genders` file).
+This allows the host lists to be used by both Octopus and by bash scripts.
+It also supports hosts defined as IP addresses rather than requiring host names to be specified.

+The user may opt to install Octopus for themselves locally, which would allow easy use of the `octopus` CLI tool from the dev environment root dir, which is set up with a `.octopus` configuration dir.
+See https://github.com/BlaineEXE/octopus/releases for more.

 Quickstart